The rate of emergency room visits for tick bites has not been this high since 2017, according to the Centers for Disease Control and Prevention.

 "And ticks are — I would believe — overwintering on certain animals like deer,” she said.
 “It's just a perfect storm of the ticks being able to survive and thrive right now.”

-To keep ticks away from your skin, Steckler said you should tuck your pants into your socks and your shirt into your pants.
-You could also wrap double sided tape around the tops of your socks so that if ticks try to crawl up your legs, they get stuck on the tape.
+To help keep ticks away from your skin, Steckler said people should tuck their pants into their socks and their shirts into their pants.
+She also suggested wrapping double-sided tape around the tops of socks so ticks crawling up the legs become stuck on the tape.

-If you’ve been bitten by a tick, remove it gently with tweezers and freeze it in a plastic bag with a rubbing alcohol-soaked cotton ball, so it doesn’t dry out.
-Save it in case you develop any flu-like symptoms, which can be a sign of tick-borne disease.
-If you've saved the tick, you can bring it with you to consult your doctor.
-If you don’t develop any symptoms, you can still send it in using a form on Bite Map Illinois.
+If you are bitten by a tick, remove it gently with tweezers and freeze it in a plastic bag with a rubbing alcohol-soaked cotton ball so it does not dry out.
+Save the tick in case you develop flu-like symptoms, which can be a sign of a tick-borne disease.
+If you save the tick, you can bring it with you when consulting a doctor.
+If you do not develop symptoms, you still can submit the tick using a form through Bite Map Illinois.

 Even if your pets are treated for ticks, it's important to check their fur thoroughly when they come inside.
 If the tick hasn't latched onto their skin, it could transfer onto humans.